 Met Eireann weather forecast for tomorrow

-According to Met Eireann, it will be a mixed bag on the weather front tomorrow with better weather coming later in the day.
+According to Met Eireann, Tuesday will be a mixed day with sunny spells and showers over the course of the day.

-It will be close and humid overnight with lows of 15 to 17 degrees.
-Outbreaks of rain and drizzle will become more persistent and widespread as they gradually extend eastwards.
-Freshening southerly winds.
+There will be a bright and dry start in most areas Tuesday morning with some sunny intervals.
+A few showers will occur through the course of the day, most frequent in the afternoon and evening.
+Highest temperatures will range 17 to 21 degrees, and it will be warmest in the East.
+Southwest or variable breezes will be light.

-According to the national forecaster, it will be cloudy on Sunday with scattered outbreaks of rain and drizzle through most of the day.
-Clearer and fresher weather will finally extend eastwards during the evening.
-Highs of 17 to 22 degrees in moderate southerly winds.
+Most places will be dry on Tuesday night with variable cloud and clear spells.
+Lows of 9 to 12 degrees.

 Leave your comment